TYLPHE/cv-application/README.md

 ## Challenges
-### REACT?!
+### React?!
-I've been developing my vanilla JavaScript skills to build a solid foundation for React projects but holy cow this is hard to grasp for now.
+This is it.
+I've been developing my JavaScript skills to build a solid foundation for React but holy cow this is hard to grasp for now.

-Every day is a challenge so far
+Every day is a challenge so far... more to come after I google a few more things...

 ### States